MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-read-isolation.md

 ## Using record instance isolation level

-With the introduction of record instance isolation level (RIIL), it's possible to explicitly select the isolation level for reads on a record instance.
-RIIL will override the transaction's isolation level for a given table.
+With the introduction of record instance isolation level, it's possible to explicitly select the isolation level for reads on a record instance.
+Record instance isolation level will override the transaction's isolation level for a given table.
 It's possible to both heighten and lower the isolation level, with the effect being localized to the record instance instead of lasting for the entire length of the transaction.

-The following example shows AL code with SQL isolation level hints annotated on database reads, with RIIL used to override the transaction's isolation level.
+The following example shows AL code with SQL isolation level hints annotated on database reads, with record instance isolation level used to override the transaction's isolation level.

 ```al
 local procedure UsingReadIsolation()